SachinSaligram/alexa-scrum-bot/README.md

 ### Scrumster

-This milestone provides a design proposal describing the functionality and architecture of the our proposed bot, Scrumster.
+This milestone provides a design proposal describing the functionality and architecture of our proposed bot, Scrumster.
 The proposal covers the following requirements.

 * Problem Statement
 * Bot Description